isabella232/advertising-cloud.en/help/dsp/measurement/campaign-reporting/email-reports.md

 * **Metrics**: These are the actual measurements of the campaign that help you determine if you hit your goals, like impressions, click-throughs, completions, etc. These will define the columns in your report.

 * **Conversion Metrics**: Advertising Cloud conversion metrics captured using multi-touch Advertising Cloud conversion metrics will be available if you have configured multi-touch conversion tracking.
 This will include Adobe Analytics conversions as well conversions captured using the Advertising Cloud Conversion pixel, depending on which kinds of tracking you have configured.
-You will see a list of advertisers and beneath each advertiser, you will see the Conversion Metrics available for that `particularadvertiser`.
-To learn more about conversion optimization tactics, go [here](../../../new/performance-display-playbook.md).
+You will see a list of advertisers and beneath each advertiser, you will see the Conversion Metrics available for that particular advertiser.
+To learn more about conversion optimization tactics, go [here](../../misc-not-in-toc/new/performance-display-playbook.md).

   Note that these metrics will be displayed based on the multi-touch attribution rules you specify in the Report Options section.

 * **Custom Goals**: These are `combinations for Conversion Metrics used as goals forAdvertisingClouds optimization engine.This option will be available if you have configured multi-touch conversion tracking.LikeConversionMetrics you can see the Custom Goal availablelisted beneath each advertiser.
-To learn more about how to setup Custom Goals, go [here](../../../new/performance-display-playbook/building-a-custom-goal.md).
+To learn more about how to setup Custom Goals, go [here](../../misc-not-in-toc/new/performance-display-playbook/building-a-custom-goal.md).

   Note that these metrics will be displayed based multi-touch attribution rules you specify in the Report Options section.